Yage0110/OrderbookProj/README.md

 C 200        # Cancel order with ID 200
 R 0 0 0     # Result line indicating end of commands
 ```
-<Side>: Indicates whether the order is a Buy (B) or Sell (S).
+Side: Indicates whether the order is a Buy (B) or Sell (S).

-<OrderId>: Unique identifier for the order.
+OrderId: Unique identifier for the order.

-<OrderType>: Type of the order.
+OrderType: Type of the order.
 Can be GoodTillCancel, FillAndKill, FillOrKill, etc.

-<Price>: Price of the order.
+Price: Price of the order.

-<Quantity>: Quantity of the order.
+Quantity: Quantity of the order.

 R: Result line indicating expected bid, ask, and trade counts.